Segmentation with mixed supervision: Confidence maximization helps knowledge distillation: Experimental setting

 \paragraph{\textbf{Comparison with proposals}}

 As mentioned previously, a popular paradigm in weakly and semi-supervised segmentation is to resort to pseudo-masks generated by a trained model, which are used to re-train the network mimicking full supervision.
-To demonstrate that our model leverages more efficiently the available data, we train a network with the proposals generated by the \textit{Lower bound} and \textit{KL} models, whose results are reported in Table \ref{table:acdc-kl}.
+To demonstrate that our model leverages more efficiently the available data, we train a network with \revB{an augmented dataset composed by the available labeled images and the} proposals generated \revB{on the unlabeled images} by the \textit{Lower bound} and \textit{KL} models, whose results are reported in Table \ref{table:acdc-kl}.
 We can observe that despite typically improving the base model, minimizing the cross-entropy over proposals does not outperform directly minimizing the entropy on the predictions of the partially labeled images.

 \extension{In addition to the quantitative results reported below, we depict the performance evolution on the validation set, for the setting Set-3, in Fig. \ref{fig:pseudo_vs_ours}.
 An interesting observation is that, while training with pseudo-labels converges faster, our method needs more iterations to reach convergence which is achieved at a slower pace.
 Nevertheless, minimizing the entropy on the predictions results in the model outperforming the pseudo-label based approach.
 We argue that this behaviour can be explained from a gradient dynamics perspective.
 At the beginning of the training, there exist low-confidence predictions which might result in inaccurate predictions (e.g., in Fig \ref{fig:entropy} we can observe that these predictions lie within the middle of the simplex).
 As we showed in Section \ref{ssec:link}, employing pseudo-masks in a cross-entropy loss corresponds to minimizing the \textit{min-entropy}, which quickly pushes low-confidence predictions towards the simplex vertices at the beginning of the training.
 On the other hand, if we employ an entropy term, the gradients of low-confidence predictions in the same region (i.e., middle of the simplex) are small compared to the other terms at the beginning.
-However, as the other terms start to be satisfied, the scale of their gradients becomes comparable to the entropy gradients term, and hence this term begins its regularization role. }
+However, as the other terms start to be satisfied, the scale of their gradients becomes comparable to the entropy gradients term, and hence this term begins its regularization role.}

 \extension{Several failure cases from proposals are depicted in Fig \ref{fig:failure_Proposals}.
 With this strategy, these errors are propagated during training, which might explain the low performance compared to our method.
 In addition to lower performances, this approach requires to fully train a first model, generate pseudo-labels and then re-train a second model with the generated masks.
 This contrasts to our method, which is trained in an end-to-end manner.}